 “Icebergs”, he said, “Big chunks of floating ice in the water, like little floating islands or giant ice cubes.”

-Finally there was no more water and just the regular ground again, but now everything was lit up and there were big square buildings with big windows that were made up of a bunch of tiny windows right next to each other.
+Then there was no more water and just the regular ground again, but now everything was lit up and there were big square buildings with big windows that were made up of a bunch of tiny windows right next to each other.
 Now the train was jerking a different way to the side, and each time it did a new set of tracks came out from underneath.

-I turned and looked at my dad.
+I turned and looked at dad.

 Even though our room door was closed, I could hear someone walking down the train hallway making knocking noises and saying “Buffalo” over and over again.
 He knocked on our door but kept walking.